People's Olympiad: Opening ceremony, lodging and competition

-The proposed opening ceremony of the Olympiad included the parades of exiled Jews from Europe, as well as of people from North Africa under colonization, representing state and stateless nations.
+The proposed opening ceremony of the Olympiad included the parades of exiled Jews from Europe, as well as of people from North Africa under colonization, representing states and stateless nations.
 A song composed by Hanns Eisler, an exiled left-wing German Jew whose lyrics would be written by Josep Maria de Sagarra, a Catalan poet, would play in the background of the ceremony.
-Women would be allowed to compete at more games than the International Olympic Committee did at the time, in Berlin.
+Women would be allowed to compete in more events than the International Olympic Committee did at the time, in Berlin.
 It was planned that the President of Catalonia, Lluís Companys, would open the games, as the heads of state do with the Olympics.

-There was no Olympic Village-like complex available due to the time shortness – of three months – to plan the Olympiad.
-As a result of that, athletes first had to stay in hotels and hostels and then in the reassigned Hotel Olympic.
-Unforeseen greater visiting audiences for the games forced the Catalan government to try and to find more lodging for athletes in a rush.
+There was no Olympic Village-like complex available because the committee lacked the time to build one, having only three months planning time.
+As a result, athletes first had to stay in hotels and hostels, and then the reassigned Hotel Olympic.
+Higher than expected numbers of visitors arriving for the games forced the Catalan government to try to find more lodging for athletes in a rush.

-With the outbreak of the Spanish Civil War just as the games were to begin, the alternate games were hastily cancelled.
-Some athletes never made it to Barcelona as the borders had been closed, while many who were in the city for the beginning of the games made a hasty exit.
-However, at least 200 of the athletes, such as Clara Thalmann, remained in Spain and joined workers' militias that were organized to defend the Second Spanish Republic against the Nationalists.
+With the outbreak of the Spanish Civil War just as the games were to begin, the games were hastily cancelled.
+Some athletes never made it to Barcelona, as the borders had been closed, while many who were in the city for the beginning of the games made a hasty exit.
+However, at least 200 of the athletes, such as Clara Thalmann, remained in Spain, and joined workers' militias that were organized to defend the Second Spanish Republic against the Nationalists.